 If you have a CPU socket incompatible with your motherboard, it will not even fit in the mount.

 Types of Sockets and Surface Mounting Techniques

 There are three types of surface mounting methods for the CPUs:

 - BGA: Ball Grid Array

 Pin Grid Array is the mounting type used by AMD.
 This type of surface mounting has visible pins on the CPU.
-In the case of PGA, the motherboard socket has pin slots in which the pins of the CPU slide into.
+In the case of PGA, the motherboard socket has pin slots into which the pins of the CPU slide.